Mount Dennis: Public transit

-Mount Dennis station is slated to be the westernmost terminus of Line 5 Eglinton and a stop on the GO Transit Kitchener line when it opens.
-It will also feature a 15-bay bus terminal for local bus routes.
-The maintenance facility for the vehicles on Line 5 will be on the site of the old Kodak plant in Mount Dennis.
+Mount Dennis station is a grade-separated light rail station that serves the neighbourhood.
+It is the westernmost terminus of Line 5 Eglinton, and is an intermodal station with connections with the GO Transit Kitchener line and the Union Pearson Express, an airport rail link connection Union station to Toronto Pearson International Airport.
+It opened on November 16, 2025, for GO Transit, Toronto Transit Commission bus, and UP Express services, and February 8, 2026, for Line 5 service.

-When he was a candidate for Mayor of Toronto, John Tory's platform included a transit plan he called SmartTrack.
-The centrepiece of the plan was what he called a 53 km "surface-subway", which would run through Mount Dennis.
-SmartTrack was to share the rights-of-way of existing rail lines—except for a turn-off at Mount Dennis, where he imagined the route could run parallel to Eglinton, using the right-of-way that had been set aside decades ago for the Richview Expressway.
-Tory promised that, by the use of existing rights-of-way, this new transit route could be built for a modest $8 billion CAD.
-Unfortunately Rob Ford, the former mayor, had sold off the Richview right-of-way.
-This would require multiple tunneled sections along Eglinton, eroding the cost-savings Tory promised.
-Further, Tory's plan overlooked that the turning radius for large heavy rail vehicles would require extensive tunneling under Mount Dennis itself.

 In late 2015 Metrolinx made public its plans to include a gas-fired electrical generator on its Mount Dennis campus.

 Crime

 According to Division 12 TPS crime statistics, 18 shootings and 4 murders took place in 2020 year-to-date, and hundreds of assault and dozens of break-and-enter charges as well, underlying the area's youth crime problem.
 The neighborhood's violent crime rate has not abated in recent years, with shootings and stabbings reported in August 2024, March 2025 and April 2025.
 Most recently, the shooting and killing of a 15-year-old boy was reported in June 2025.

 The area is frequented by gangs like the Eglinton West Crips, Five Point Generalz, Dixon Bloods, Jamaican posse, Shower Posse, Organized crime in Nigeria like the Black Axe Crime Ring, Trethewey Gangstas, Scarlett Blocc and Baghdad Crew.